frankaging/awesome-ai-research-intern-list/README.md

 # Live Repo: AI-related Intern and Student Researcher Oppertunities (now at year 2023)
-This is a private collection of opening summer intern positions in big tech company for AI-related research jobs.
-This is a live-repo, and is maintained actively.
+This is a live collection of AI-related summer internship and part-time student researcher positions.
+This is maintained actively, and up-to-date for each year.

 ## Referring Materials
 - Referral's Company Email.